-If your independent company is growing rapidly and you want to convert it to a franchise, here are a few helpful hints from business experts who have done it.
-[Should You Franchise Your Business?
-4 Questions to Ask]
+If your independent company is growing rapidly and you want to convert it to a franchise, here are some helpful hints from business experts who have done it.
+[Should you franchise your business?
+Ask yourself these questions first.]

 Do your homework

-You likely did a lot of research on your target consumers and location before you initially opened your business.
-While that groundwork is already done, you'll need to do some further investigation to get familiar with the world of franchising.
+While you likely researched your target consumers and location before opening your business, you'll need to investigate further to familiarize yourself with the world of franchising.

 "A company that is franchised is built and operated entirely differently than most businesses," said Brian Tollefson, founder of Tikiz Shaved Ice & Ice Cream.
 "Before making the decision to franchise a concept, it's crucial to ... fully understand the franchise business model.
 Many don't realize the time commitment and effort it takes to franchise a company, in addition to the costs associated to properly do it."